 MCA Award Medal

 In 2017, the Board of Directors of the Medal Collectors of America (MCA) decided that it would be appropriate for winners of the Carl Carlson and Georgia Stamm Chamberlain awards to actually receive a medal, rather than a plaque as had been awarded in the past.
 To that end, a committee was appointed and charged with the task of developing a concept and design that would be worthy of the awards.
 Given the size of our membership and the funds available for this project, it was decided that one design would have to suffice for both awards.
-The plasters shown above, reflect the result of the work of that committee.
+The medal shown above reflects the result of the work of that committee.

 The obverse of the medal depicts Hephaestus, the Greek god of artisans, craftsmen and sculptors, whose symbols typically include the hammer, anvil and tongs.
 In Roman mythology his equivalent was the god Vulcan, He is shown contemplating his most recent creation, a medal of Athena while Clio, the muse of history stands over his right shoulder and Mnenosyne, the goddess of memory stands over his left.
 This neatly reflects the newly adopted motto of the MCA, Ars et Memoria.
 In Roman mythology, Mnenosyne is represented as both the goddess of memory, Juno, and the goddess of money, Juno Moneta.